-Turkey is an energy import-dependent country and recorded US\$28.9 billion of net energy imports in 2020, a decrease from US\$33.9 billion of net energy imports in 2019, which decreased from US\$38.6 billion in 2018.
+Turkey is an energy import-dependent country and recorded US\$42.2 billion of net energy imports in 2021, an increase from US\$24.2 billion of net energy imports in 2020, itself a decrease from US\$33.3 billion of net energy imports in 2019.
 Although the government has been heavily promoting new domestic energy projects, and promising new fields have been identified in the Black Sea, these have not yet significantly decreased the need for imported energy and thus any geopolitical development concerning energy security might have a material impact on Turkey's current account balance.
-Volatile oil and natural gas prices (including as a result of agreements among the members of the Organisation of the Petroleum Exporting Countries (OPEC) and/or other oil-exporting nations to cut output or any geopolitical development concerning energy security and prices, such as the United States' withdrawal from the Joint Comprehensive Plan of Action and re-imposing previously suspended secondary sanctions on Iran or the decision of the United States to impose sanctions on Venezuela), together with the Turkish Lira's depreciation against the U.S. dollar (in which most of Turkey's energy imports are priced), might have a negative impact on Turkey's current account deficit.
+Volatile oil and natural gas prices (including as a result of agreements among the members of the Organisation of the Petroleum Exporting Countries (OPEC) and/or other oil-exporting nations to cut output or any geopolitical development concerning energy security and prices, such as Russia's recent invasion of Ukraine, the United States' withdrawal from the Joint Comprehensive Plan of Action and re-imposing previously suspended secondary sanctions on Iran or the decision of the United States to impose sanctions on Venezuela), together with the Turkish Lira's depreciation against the U.S. dollar (in which most of Turkey's energy imports are priced), might have a negative impact on Turkey's current account deficit.